Learn more about the speaker lineup for TEDWomen 2017.

 For a collective future of racial justice, we must educate and empower our young generation now.
 Yet, the first time 18-year-olds Winona Guo and Priya Vulchi were required to talk about race in school was the 10th grade.

 That same year, Guo co-founded CHOOSE with Vulchi to equip us all with the tools we lack to both talk about race and act toward systemic change.
 Their latest publication, a racial literacy textbook and toolkit for educators called The Classroom Index, has been recognized by Princeton University's Prize in Race Relations & Not in Our Town's Unity Award, featured in Teen Vogue, the Philadelphia Inquirer, & the Huffington Post, and called a “social innovation more necessary than the iPhone” by Professor Ruha Benjamin.
-Currently on a gap year before attending Harvard University, Guo and Vulchi have been traveling to all US states and territories collecting hundreds of powerful stories about race, culture, and intersectionality for another book to be released in fall 2018.
-Follow their journey on www.princetonchoose.org or @princetonchoose on YouTube, Instagram, Facebook.
+Currently on a gap year before attending Harvard University, Guo and Vulchi have been traveling to all US states collecting hundreds of powerful stories about race, culture, and intersectionality for another book to be released in spring 2019.
+Follow their journey on princetonchoose.org or @princetonchoose on Instagram and Facebook.

 Judith Hill wrote her first song at the age of four and hasn't stopped writing and performing since.
 She's backed such artists as Stevie Wonder and the late Michael Jackson, and hers is one of the stories told in director Morgan Neville’s acclaimed 20 Feet From Stardom, a film that shines the spotlight on the untold true story of the backup singers behind some of the greatest musical legends of the 21st century.
 The film won the Academy Award for Best Documentary and a Grammy for Best Music Film.
 Hill is featured on the film’s soundtrack.